astroesteban/astroesteban/README.md

 ## About 🤖

 I’m a software engineer working on flight software for next-generation space exploration vehicles.
 My expertise includes embedded software, spacecraft autonomy, and artificial intelligence.
 I enjoy solving challenging problems and pushing the boundaries of what can be done in spacecraft software.
 My colleagues would describe me as a sharp and driven individual who is genuine and maintains a positive attitude when faced with adversity.
 Currently, I am working at Emergent Space Technologies developing “mission-critical” flight software for new space missions.
-Specific fields of interest include spacecraft autonomy and reinforcement learning.
+Specific fields of interest include spacecraft autonomy and [TinyML](https://www.tinyml.org/home/).

 ## Experience 🧑‍💻